Kneasle/BobCSharp/README.md

 # BobC# (In development)
-A C# library which can quickly and easily run bellringing-related queries.
+A C# library with a high-level interface for computing methods, touches, extents and other bellringing computations.